PistonDevelopers/dyon/README.md

 - To test the design of the language, created a demo for interactive coding
 - Mutability check to improve readability
 - Short For loop to improve readability and performance
-- Mathematical loops and unicode symbols as alternative syntax
+- Mathematical loops and unicode symbols to improve readability

 Main goals: